Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 As noted in the table above, the Orbi 870 comes with four 2.5Gbps LAN ports on each hardware unit but has only one 10Gbps port on the router unit that works as the WAN port.
 Consequently, there’s no chance of having 10Gbps wired backhauling between the hardware units.
 Instead, as far as wired networking is concerned, the new Orbi is limited to 2.5Gbps.

-The Orbi 870 router (right) comes with a single 10Gbps WAN port and four 2.5Gbps LAN ports.
-The satellite unit has no WAN port.
+The Orbi 870 router (middle) has a single 10Gbps WAN port and four 2.5Gbps LAN ports.
+Each of the satellite units has four 2.5Gbps LAN ports but no 10Gbps ports.

 As a result, despite the top-tier Wi-Fi support on the 5GHz and 6Ghz band, Netgear classifies the new hardware as entry-level multi-Gigabit, meaning you can get up to 2.5Gbps (slightly lower in most cases) in sustained real-world speed at most.